 It’s super easy to make, and if you don’t find yourself in proximity of a Chinese grocery too often, stock up on the noodles!
 You can throw them in the freezer for later.

 - Bring a large pot of water to a boil.
-Drop in the noodles and boil for one minute.
-Drain.
+Drop in the noodles and boil for 1 minute.
+Drain thoroughly.

 - Heat a couple tablespoons of vegetable oil in a non-stick pan over medium-high heat.
 Take about a quarter of the noodles and spread them evenly in the pan.

 - Let them cook until golden brown on both sides.
-Slide onto a serving plate and toss with about two teaspoons of soy sauce, a teaspoon of sesame oil, and some hot sauce.
+Slide onto a serving plate and toss with about two teaspoons of soy sauce, a teaspoon of sesame oil, and some chili sauce.